Madison Metro’s Bus Radar, Community Car, and B-Cycle Examples of Tools Sparking National Decrease in Driving, Policy Needs to Catch Up

-Hartford, CT – In a first-of-its-kind study, ConnPIRG compiled nation-wide evidence on transportation apps and vehicle sharing programs, like Madison Metro’s Bus Radar, Community Car and B-Cycle, and found that these advanced new tools have made it easier for Americans to drive less.
+Madison, WI – In a first-of-its-kind study, WISPIRG compiled nation-wide evidence on transportation apps and vehicle sharing programs, like Madison Metro’s Bus Radar, Community Car and B-Cycle, and found that these advanced new tools have made it easier for Americans to drive less.
 Real-time apps and on-board wi-fi for public transit, as well as carsharing, bikesharing and ridesharing have spread rapidly in recent years.
 The report examines new evidence on how these practices are changing travel behavior.

-“Personal auto ownership used to be the clear ticket to mobility” said Sean Doyle at ConnPIRG Education Fund, which released the report.
+“Personal auto ownership used to be the clear ticket to mobility” said Bruce Speight at WISPIRG Foundation, which released the report.
 “For Baby Boomers, driving your car represented freedom and spontaneity.
 But today–especially for younger people–owning a car increasingly represents big expenses and parking hassles.
 Technology and vehicle-sharing services have started to make it easier not to own a car or for households to own fewer.
 Public transit systems, especially with on-board wi-fi and real-time apps, can be the backbone of this new mobility.”

 The report, “A New Way to Go: The Apps, Maps, and New Technologies that are Giving More Americans Freedom to Drive Less” sheds additional light on how Americans have been driving less per-person for eight years in a row and total miles remain below 2005 levels (Federal highway data).
 In Wisconsin, the average person now drives about as much in a year as he or she did in 1997, and total vehicle travel has fallen by 3 percent since 2004.

 Among the findings cited in the report:

 “In the past, people often felt little choice but to depend on personal cars.
-Once you’ve already paid for a car and insurance, then it’s harder to consider other choices,” said Doyle.
-“The spread of new tools makes it easier not to own a car or own fewer cars.
+Once you’ve already paid for a car and insurance, then it’s harder to consider other choices,” said Speight.
+“The new tools make it easier not to own a car or own fewer cars.
 New apps make it easy to catch a bus and ride unfamiliar routes.
 Bikeshare or rideshare can be the perfect complement when public transit doesn’t reach nearby your destination, when weather changes, or unexpected errands arise.”

 The report provides policy makers with a number of recommendations such as to install more wi-fi on public transit and to integrate bike and car sharing into traffic management plans and near transit stations.
 Highway expansion projects should be reconsidered and canceled if no longer justified.

 “These technological tools and practices are still in their infancy but spreading fast.
-Government leaders, particularly in Connecticut, should focus less on expanding highway capacity and more on public transit, biking, walking and other alternatives to personal cars,“ said Doyle.
-“The time is ripe for Connecticut to aggressively pursue bringing our transportation system into the modern age.”
+Government leaders should focus less on expanding highway capacity and more on public transit, biking, walking and other alternatives to personal cars,” said Speight.

-See other recent reports on state-by-state declines in driving, the Millennial generation’s leading role in this trend, and the policy implications at: http://connpirg.org/topics/transportation
+See other recent reports on declines in driving, the Millennial generation’s leading role in this trend, and the policy implications at: http://wispirg.org/node/22941/.